ddev/ddev-contrib/recipes/redaxo-cms/README.md

 # Install [REDAXO CMS](https://redaxo.org) with DDEV

-## What is REDAXO?
+## What is REDAXO

 [REDAXO](https://redaxo.org) is an open source content managment system devleoped by the German web agency  [Yakamara](https://www.yakamara.de/).

 REDAXO is for people who love the flexibility of a content managment system; you have easy control of your code and also of the content that you want to create.

 ## Install REDAXO code and submodules